 - Your income was paid through the student account as a scholarship, which means it will be reported on Form 1042-S, rather than a W-2.
-(The Form 1042-S will be explained later.)
+(Form 1042-S explained below.)

 - Your income was exempt from all withholding during the year because of a tax treaty between the United States and your country of tax residency.
-Tax treaty-exempt income is reported on Form 1042-S, which will be explained later.
+Tax treaty-exempt income is reported on form 1042-S.

 - Any income that is exempt from withholding because of a tax treaty

-The Form 1042-S will be available electronically through the FNIS system between the end of January and mid-February.
-If you have provided consent to the FNIS system for this form to be provided to you electronically, you will receive an e-mail notification the day it becomes available for you to print.
-If you have not provided consent in the FNIS system and would like to, please email - the NRA Tax Office at firstname.lastname@example.org who will send you the necessary information so consent can be provided.
-If you have not provided consent and do not want to have forms delivered electronically, they will be mailed to the last known address on file in the NRA taxation database at Mizzou sometime by or before the regulatory deadline of March 15.
+Form 1042-S will be available electronically through the Sprintax TDS system by March 15, 20201.
+If you have provided consent to Sprintax TDS for this form to be provided to you electronically, you will receive an e-mail notification the day it becomes available for you to download.
+If you have not provided consent, it will be mailed to the last known address on file in the NRA tax database by March 15, 2021.